-Ron and Edna Juran serve a diverse range of ministries in Belize, including several churches, a pregnancy center, and a drug rehab halfway house.
+Ron and Edna Juran serve through a diverse range of ministries in Belize.

 Cristina Peña returned to her native home in Santo Domingo and started a church, in the living room of her old home, which has now grown to more than 300 adults and children.

-Rhayna was sent to Pastora Cristina’s church in the DR in 2008, and she serves as a leader in the church as well as the Logistics Coordinator for Operation Blessing.
+Rhayna was sent to Pastora Cristina’s church in the DR in 2008, and she serves as Logistics Coordinator and ministry leader in the church

 Romeo and Glennis Smith returned to their native homeland of Guyana to start a ministry home for street children, so that they could be raised in a loving and godly environment.